Anisha7/Trie-Autocomplete-Scrabble/README.md

 This implementation uses dictionaries to create a trie.
 Refer to my [medium post](https://medium.com/nyc-design/the-secret-to-always-winning-at-scrabble-4f27843d9c44) for a visual explanation.

 # Autocomplete
 This is implemented by using the trie to find words that begin with a certain prefix.
-This is done through the search function inside the Trie class.
+This is done through the search function inside the Trie and DictTrie classes.

 # Scrabble
 This is implemented by using the trie to find words that begin with a certain prefix and uses only the letters that a player has in their hand (provided by the player)